firmai/contributor/README.md

 * Use the appropriate tags for readers to find you.
 * There has to be an element of interactiveness.
 * We propose an article length of 2,500 to 5,500 words (8-20 minutes)
-* Mathematical allowed for instructive purposes.
+* Equations allowed for instructive purposes.
 * This is a visual medium and should be treated as such.
 * Have your work read over by a professional proofreader.
 * Write approachably somewhere between an business magazine and a journal paper.